amonod/hdrplus-python/README.md

 Scripts to run the algorithm are located at the root of the repo.

-## Test Data
-1 burst can be found in the `test_data` folder (each burst being in its own subfolder) Feel free to add your own data.
-The structure of a burst folder must be the following:
-- the burst name is specified by the name of the folder itself
-- burst images must be stored as .dng files (most proprietary raw images formats can be turned to DNG using [Adobe DNG Converter](https://helpx.adobe.com/photoshop/using/adobe-dng-converter.html)
-- image files must be named the following way: `commonpart<X>.dng`, where `<X>` gives an indication of the frame number (eg `payload_N000.dng`, `payload_N001.dng` / `G0140178.dng`, `G0140179.dng`)
-- you can specify the reference frame by putting a zero-indexed number inside a `reference_frame.txt` file (i.e. 0 for the 1st frame)

-Additional data can be downloaded via the following links:
-- gopro bursts created for the purpose of the IPOL article: https://drive.google.com/drive/folders/1j2NIEPSnrdjS0sjL1kzl3VEmYKBkChJD?usp=sharing
-- HDR+ dataset from the original article: https://hdrplusdata.org/dataset.html
-- curated subset of bursts used in the IPOL demo: https://drive.google.com/drive/folders/1bHttOqV_R7QLJPLkLVlffRInZFlNKB1q?usp=sharing

 ## Running the Code
 Two scripts are provided to either run the algorithm on a single burst (`runHdrplus.py`) or on a series of bursts all within the same parent folder (`runHdrplus_multiple.py`).